camunda/camunda-docs-manual/content/reference/rest/history/identity-links/get-identity-link-query.md

 ---

-Query for historic identity link that fulfill given parameters.
+Query for historic identity link logs that fulfill given parameters.
-The size of the result set can be retrieved by using the [get identity-links count]({{< relref "reference/rest/history/identity-links/get-identity-link-query-count.md" >}}) method.
+The size of the result set can be retrieved by using the [get identity-links-log count]({{< relref "reference/rest/history/identity-links/get-identity-link-query-count.md" >}}) method.

 # Method

-GET `/history/identity-links`
+GET `/history/identity-links-log`

 # Parameters